eclipse-edc/docs/docs/developer/decision-records/2023-09-06-identity-trust/README.md

 Although the DWN standard specifies a permission-based access method, it is not compatible with OAuth 2 and SIOPv2.
 Moreover, the goal of the DWN specification is to define a generic credential storage and message relay system.
 As such, it does not address key topics including credential metadata exchange.
-The DWN specification will therefore be replaced by the above Eclipse protocol specifications, which will be aligned with standards including SIOPv2, DIF Presentation Exchange, and W3C DID.
+The DWN specification will therefore be replaced by the protocol specifications mentioned above, which will be aligned with standards including SIOPv2, DIF Presentation Exchange, and W3C DID.
 Note that this will have no end-user impact as only the `Identity Hub` wire protocol will be changed.